openebs/website/docs/versioned_docs/version-4.0.x/introduction-to-openebs/introduction-to-openebs.md

 OpenEBS is also a leading choice for NVMe-based storage deployments.

-OpenEBS was originally built by MayaData and donated to the _Cloud Native Computing Foundation_ and is now a [CNCF sandbox project](https://www.cncf.io/sandbox-projects/).
+OpenEBS was originally built by MayaData and donated to the _Cloud Native Computing Foundation_.

 ## Why do users prefer OpenEBS?